addyosmani/devtools-timeline-model-browser/README.md

 A demo that uses the `dist` build is available in the `demo` directory.
 Fire up a local server in the repo root, then navigate to `/demo/` to try it out.
 Instructions are included in the index.

-Note: Your browser will need to support the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) for the demo to correctly work.
-This should include browsers like Chrome, Opera, Firefox and the Safari Tech Preview.

 ## Why

 #### Is this useful?